bcornec/HPHelionCE/HP Helion Community Edition.md

 ```

 ####Validating the bridging interface
-The seed host needs to bridge the **seed VM** to the physcial network so that it could reach all the bare metal servers.
-Without this bridging of *brbm* bridge to a phyiscal interface *eth0*, the bare metal servers cannot pxe boot and install the undercloud/overcloud.
+The seed host needs to bridge the **seed VM** to the physical network so that it could reach all the bare metal servers.
+Without this bridging of *brbm* bridge to a physical interface *eth0*, the bare metal servers cannot pxe boot and install the undercloud/overcloud.

 ```sh
 ## issue this command in the seed host